 Carnegie Foundation: Judge for the Carnegie Foundation for the Advancement of Teaching, Professor of the Year Competition.

-Tenure and promotion reviewer, various colleges and universities
+Tenure, promotion and external program reviewer, various colleges and universities

 Joint Reed and Oregon Council for the Humanities “Humanities in Partnership” program for low-income adults.

 Classes and events for local high and middle schools, including Reed’s Annual Latin Day, and the Washington/British Columbia Junior Classical League.

 Public Lectures and Presentations for local civic groups, including Portland Center stage, the Portland Art Museum, the Multnomah Athletic Club, and Grace Memorial Episcopal Church.